-We will not receive any proceeds from the resale of the shares covered by this prospectus, all of which are being offered by the selling shareholder.
-For additional information see "The Selling Shareholder" and "Plan of Distribution" elsewhere in this prospectus.
+We will not receive any proceeds from the resale of the shares covered by this prospectus, all of which are being offered by the selling shareholders.
+For additional information see "Selling Shareholders" and "Plan of Distribution" elsewhere in this prospectus.